fortenemy/default-project/TEMPLATE_GUIDE.md

 ## 📊 Template Metrics

-Based on the original Bitcoin Trading Bot project:
+Based on the original *bitcoin-trading-bot* project:

 | Metric | Value |
 |--------|-------|